alv2017/Python---YahooFinanceDataLoader/README.md

 Method description: reads assets from the csv file and returns a list of assets.
 	csv file has to have a header, and the column containing stock symbols has to be named 'Symbol'

+Return Value: a list of asset symbols read from the csv file

 Parameters:
 - csv_file - path to the csv file containing assets data